Cantersoft/YTPMVE/README.md

 If the clip generation fails or results in a high number of errors, try removing unnecessary channels and especially long notes from your MIDI file.

+## Engine Configuration
+By default, YTPMVE uses a compiled executable as its engine.
+In order to run YTPMVE's engine as its Python source code, change the variable `engineFilePath` in YTPMVE.cs

-* Video flipping
+## Video Flipping

-In order to configure video flipping or to disable it, change the boolean variables "flip_x" and "flip_y" in Run Script.cs.
+In order to configure video flipping or to disable it, change the boolean variables "flip_x" and "flip_y" in `YTPMVE.cs`.

-* Pitch Shifting
+## Pitch Shifting

 YTPMVE pitch shifts audio samples automatically, but note that Vegas Pro is not a Digital Audio Workstation (DAW).
 For more realistic and better-sounding YTPMV audio, see the FL Studio tutorial below.
 [Learn how to generate YTPMV audio](https://youtu.be/RP8MKrwXYKI).